 Once you have tried smoking you will be able to master your skills.
 With this mastery, you will be able to start cooking more expensive and tougher meats, enjoying a variety of flavors unlike anything you have ever known.

 To make sure the process goes smoothly, there’s a few tips and tricks to help you along the way:

 - Wait.
 A problem with smoking is that sometimes people want to raise the heat to get the meat to cook quicker.
 While yes, this may work, you risk drying out your meat and not allowing the meat to gain flavor.
 Wait it out.
 Let the meat soak into the wood flavor.
 This will give you the best flavor and texture, even if you are waiting for several hours.

 - Don’t Peek.
-Checking on your smoking meat will cause the temperature to drop, resulting in a longer cooking time.
+Checking on your meat while smoking can cause the temperature to drop, resulting in a longer cooking time.
 Wait it out and don’t peek until the final moments.

 - Keep your vents free of ash.
 Since fire requires oxygen to continue to produce, it’s imperative to ensure oxygen flow in your smoker.
 This can be done by ensuring there’s nothing blocking your vents at all times.

 Smoking is a critical cooking process that requires plenty of time and energy, but the results are immaculate.
 If you want to try your hand at smoking, make sure you start with a simpler meat like pork chops, beef ribs, or turkey.
 Allow for ample cooking time to ensure your meat cooks on time and doesn’t dry out.

 If you want to explore and try your luck with other cuts, check out my article on Meats to Master for Great BBQ.